IncludeSecurity/RTSPhuzz/SECURITY.md

 ## Reporting a Vulnerability

 To report a vuln in this software, please create an issue in github.
-We should get back to you in a timely manner and PRs to fix any found vulns are VERY much appriciated.
+We should get back to you in a timely manner and PRs to fix any found vulns are VERY much appreciated.